 Current Perspectives in Arts Advocacy & How to Better Support it in the Bay Area.
 This summary of interviews with 12 arts and culture advocates and government officials provides a compelling picture of what advocacy looks like across the Bay Area’s diverse arts landscape.
 It highlights very different advocacy environments and needs, suggesting that a regional approach to arts advocacy would be challenging.
 The report also provides five great suggestions about how to strengthen arts advocacy.
 The first highlights the danger of advocating for the arts and artists as a special class, and the second speaks to the need for art leaders to get involved in issues beyond the arts.
 The report is by no means comprehensive – after all, 12 people cannot represent such a complex topic or region.
 However, it is illuminating and has given the Performing Arts Program some clear signals about where it can begin and what to avoid as we move to expand our support for advocacy beyond arts education.

 Bay Area Arts Advocacy: A Historical Overview.
 This report provides a partial snapshot of the Bay Area’s arts advocacy history, sourced from 25 advocates and government officials answering the question: What are the public policy moments (federal, state and local) that shaped the Bay Area nonprofit arts ecosystem we have today?
 The list of “policy moments” is curated to provide some geographic breadth.
 This report provides two important insights.
 First, the policies that have most affected the arts, for both better and worse, have often not been arts policies at all.
 For example, the Works Progress Administration (WPA) and Prop 13 have profoundly shaped our current context.
-Second, putting together this report illuminated one thing for us loud and clear: what we don’t know about arts advocacy in the Bay Area could fill a book—or a Google doc.
-That is, we still have a lot to learn.
-To that end, we’ve created a web form so that anyone can add their own critical “policy moments” to our timeline.
-What are we missing, and what else should we know?
-Tell us below.
-We’ll update this post with a link to the policy moments others suggest later this summer.
+Second, putting together this report illuminated one thing for us loud and clear: we still have a lot to learn about arts advocacy in the Bay Area.

 What else did we learn from this research?
 I won’t spoil it for you, except to say that the arts sector’s advocacy efforts have not been as effective as they could have.
 Building our collective arts advocacy chops means that arts leaders (ourselves included) not only need to improve our advocacy skills, we need to do so in ways that cultivate allies and build real bridges between the arts and other interests and groups.
 Yes, knowledge and training about what is permissible advocacy is needed.
 What is even more important, however, is to understand and demonstrate that every artist and arts leader is a civic leader, too.
 We still have a lot to learn and to think about when it comes to arts advocacy, but we’re excited about where it could lead.